 Arenal Hanging Bridges Hike

 The Arenal Hanging Bridges Hike is a classic in the Arenal area.
-A series of trails with fixed and hanging bridges will take you in a loop through the 250-acre private rainforest reserve beneath the mammoth Arenal Volcano.
+A series of trails with eight fixed and six hanging bridges will take you in a 2-mile (3.2-kilometer) loop through the 618-acre private rainforest reserve beneath the mammoth Arenal Volcano.
+The hike takes approximately 2 hours in total and is only available by reservation.
 We suggest hitting the trails early when the wildlife is most active and hiking with a naturalist guide who is skilled at pointing out animals like howler monkeys, bird species, and wild boars.
+A Costa Rica Expert can arrange this day excursion for you.
+Don’t miss the waterfall extension trail toward the end of the hike.

 Add this hike to your Active Costa Rica Vacation Package itinerary!